Troye Sivan - One of Your Girls

 And he told me, he's like, I don't know, sometimes I just like feel a little gay when I start drinking or whatever, you know, if I've like had a couple of drinks and maybe I kind of want to explore that.

+And he was very open about it and sweet about it.
 And so then I was like, okay, well, let me know if you're feeling gay on Saturday night because I'm free.

 You know, some of these guys, they just think it's kind of fun to get the attention and flirt with a gay guy as kind of like a joke.

 At the time that this happened, I was in the studio with Leland and Oscar Gores, Swedish pop producer who I've worked with for years.
+Same thing with Leland.

 Leland and I have been writing together for almost 10 years at this point.
+And Oscar and I and Leland, we'd been writing for a couple of months.

-And Oscar and I and Leland, we'd been writing for a couple of months and we were probably like in the middle of the album at this point.
+And we were probably like in the middle of the album at this point.
+So we finished on a Friday.

-This was the weekend where I said to my friend, let me know if you're feeling gay on Saturday night.
+This was the weekend where I said to... my friend, let me know if you're feeling gay on Saturday night.

 That weekend, unfortunately, Oscar went through some family stuff and he went into the studio on the Saturday while kind of processing his family stuff that was going on back in Sweden.